 School Psychology Graduate Programs & Degrees in Arkansas

 What are School Psychology Graduate Programs?School psychology graduate programs focus on the psychology of learning, and how it may vary between students and at different stages of development.
 Classes may teach how to identify and test for learning, emotional, and behavioral disorders, and the top types of services those students might need as a result.
 Graduate school psychologist programs may also cover best intervention strategies, and how socioeconomic status and cultural background, among other things, could impact the student’s psychological and emotional health and learning success.

 School psychology programs often prepare students to work within schools and school systems and to hold a few key responsibilities.
+To:

-- To help students in that school overcome barriers to learning
+- Help students in that school overcome barriers to learning

-- To intervene and provide support to teachers, students, and families
+- Intervene and provide support to teachers, students, and families

-- To help schools provide essential services
+- Help schools provide essential services

 Choosing a School Psychology Graduate ProgramOne key aspect in choosing a school psychology graduate program is making sure that it focuses on an area appropriate to your goals.
 For example, one student might be interested in performing psychology and education research.
 In that case, they might look for a program that’s more theoretical.
 Another student might be interested primarily in working directly with students.
 In that case, one that is practitioner oriented might be a better fit.
 These types of orientations are also referred to as:

-- Scientist-Practitioner: These school psychologist programs focus on grounding the practice of psychology in a body of scientific research.
+- Scientist Practitioner: These school psychologist programs focus on grounding the practice of psychology in a body of scientific research.
 Programs may expose students to current research and develop fluency with research practices.
 The goal is that practicing school psychologists can use this fluency to inform their clinical practice.

-- Scientist-Practitioner-Scholar: Sometimes just called the “practitioner-scholar” model, these types of school psychology programs focus more directly on clinical applications, with a comparatively lighter emphasis on research practices..
+- Scientist Practitioner Scholar: Sometimes just called the “practitioner scholar” model, these types of school psychology programs focus more directly on clinical applications, with a comparatively lighter emphasis on research practices..

 Popular School Psychology Graduate Programs in Arkansas